 Hotspot Shield will hide your IP.
 But it’s not the best option for a VPN.
 We have reviewed many VPN services and most offer privacy, security, and speed that is above and beyond what you will get from Hotspot Shield.

-ExpressVPN and NordVPN both have a stellar record when it comes to their logging policies.
+Surfshark and NordVPN both have a stellar record when it comes to their logging policies.
 So, really—why settle for anything less?